weaveworks-experiments/flux-classic/site/README.md

 and bundler [Bundler](http://bundler.io) (see there for how to install it) to manage dependencies, which both run on Ruby.

+You can run a local server in a container by doing `make run-site` in the top-level directory.

-Once you have Ruby and bundler, do
+Or to do things the old-fashioned way, install Ruby and bundler, and do

 ```bash
 bundler install